AmanullahNiazi/mongoose-query-toolkit/README.md

 - `options`: Configuration object
   - `searchFields`: Array of fields to search in
   - `filterableFields`: Array of fields that can be filtered
+  - `selectableFields`: Array of fields that can be selected (if empty, all fields can be selected)

 #### Methods